hyperskill/phone-book/README.md

-# Telephone Directory
+# Phone Book

-Project: Telephone Directory
+Project: Phone Book

 Go to the *src* directory, change *Main.java* and put your *.java* file(s) in it.